Roxanne Qualls

-Background
+Early life and education

-Qualls was born in Tacoma, Washington.
-She grew up across the river from Cincinnati in the community of Erlanger, Kentucky.
-Her parents settled in Erlanger after her father retired from the Air Force when Roxanne was seven years old.
-Prior to arriving in Kentucky, she had lived in Taiwan, Japan, and New Hampshire.
+Qualls was born in Tacoma, Washington, the daughter of a U.S. Air Force officer.
+Before her family settled in Erlanger, Kentucky, when she was seven years old, she lived in Taiwan, Japan, and New Hampshire.

 She attended St. Henry's Grade School in Erlanger and then attended Notre Dame Academy in Park Hills, Kentucky for high school.
 While at Notre Dame Academy, she participated in the school's chapters of the National Forensics League and National Honor Society.
 She attended Thomas More College for three semesters majoring in history and then attended the University of Cincinnati in the Department of Urban Planning and Design at the College of Design, Architecture, Art, and Planning.